agarciaschanz/CaseStudy-/README.md

 ## _**Trends**_
 ### Reach:
 #### Robo-advisory services market is expected to reach a [CAGR of approximately 40.3%](https://www.mordorintelligence.com/industry-reports/robo-advisory-services-market#:~:text=The%20Robo%2Dadvisory%20Services%20Market%20is%20expected%20to%20register%20a,are%20playing%20a%20major%20role) during the forecasted period (2021-2026).
 This growth is accredited to the Banking Financial Services and Insurance (BFSI) industry having accelerated growth in digital investments which Robo-advisors play a vital role in.
-Further adoption of AI and machine learning has allowed BFSI and robo-advisors to expand to a larger audiecne and clientele.
-Robo-advisors offer accurate and trasnparent services to retail inverstors who are otherwise not well versed in financial knowledge.
+Further adoption of AI and machine learning has allowed BFSI and robo-advisors to expand to a larger audience and clientele.
+Robo-advisors offer accurate and transparent services to retail inverstors who are otherwise not well versed in financial knowledge.
 With momentum steadily increasing across the globe :earth_americas: , Robo advisors and it's adoption has brought [roughly 8% of US households](https://www.backendbenchmarking.com/blog/2020/11/robo-advisor-industry-trends-fall-2020/) to invest with one.
 ### Applications:
-#### A wave of new financial service applications have been made avaible more now than ever.
+#### A wave of new financial service applications have been made avaible now than ever.
 With so many updates and new features implemented the past year, retail investors have free, easy-to-use, 24/7 access to their finances and investments.
 In addition to robo-advisors, these apps also provide tools for financial planning and learning.
 ### Low Cost:
 #### Due to the growing landscape and technology, robo-advisors have the advantage of charging low to essentially no fees.
 This is an extreme advantage to robo-advisors and an [immediate benefit to the consumer](https://www.aaii.com/journal/article/top-robo-adviser-trends-according-to-the-experts?via=emailsignup-readmore) by allowing them to start investing with less and see returns much quicker.
 ### Expansion: